Last Updated on 05/13/2023 by Glynn Willard

 Figuring out the right amount of bleach to use for your RV’s tank can be determined with this calculator.

-Remember, you’re looking for 50-200ppm concentration of sodium hypochlorite to total water in your tank.
+Remember, you’re looking for a 50-200ppm concentration of sodium hypochlorite to the total gallons of tank capacity.